wteklay/python-api-challenge/README.md

 ## VacationPy

 Geoapify API and the geoViews Python library was employed to create map visulaizations of humidity for every city in the DataFrame.
+DataFrame was narrowed down to only include ideal weather conditions such as:

+* Max temperature lower than 27 degress but higher than 21
+* Wind speed less than 4.5 m/s
+* Zero cloudiness

+Lastly, a new DataFrame was created to store the city, country, coordinates, and humidity of the filtered DataFrame.
+Hotel names were also amended using Geoapigy API to locate the first hotel within 10,000 meters of the coordinates.